-Yes, ghosting is easy and when you hardly know someone, it doesn’t seem like that big of a deal.
+Yes, ghosting is easy, and it doesn’t seem like that big of a deal when you hardly know someone.

 But empathy is another sign of emotional maturity.
-It shows that you are able to connect with and care about people at a human level.
+It shows that you can connect with and care about people at a human level.

 What does it say about you if you treat people as disposable?

 While cutting ties with someone doesn’t have to be a face-to-face ordeal, it’s not asking much to send someone a text or message to say, “Hey, I don’t think we should continue talking, but I wish you well.”